This page explains the methods you can use on the Valvoid\Box\Box object:

 In that case, the container will create a new instance each time a class

-depends on Box
+depends on Box.

 Inject Method

-method sets default constructor arguments for a given class:
+The inject method sets default constructor arguments for a given class:

 $box->inject(Any::class, parameter: argument);